4d/docs/website/translated_docs/fr/API/CollectionClass.md

     By default, elements for which *propertyPath* is null or undefined are ignored in the resulting collection.
 You can pass the `ck keep null` constant in the *option* parameter to include these values as null elements in the returned collection.

 *   If one or more *targetPath* parameter(s) are passed, `.extract()` populates the new collection with the *propertyPath* properties and each element of the new collection is an object with *targetPath* properties filled with the corresponding *propertyPath* properties.
-Null values are kept (*option* parameter is ignored with this syntax).
+Les valeurs null sont conservées (le paramètre *option* est ignoré avec cette syntaxe).

 #### Exemple 1